RyanPLehan/Tutorial.EntityFrameworkUpdate/README.md

     -  EF requires the entity to be tracked.
 2. Entity must be tracked (-).
     -  A tracked entity is stored in memory using an in-memory cache.
-    -  Depending the number of entities or an entity's payload size,  might consume a large amount of in-memory cache.
+    -  Depending the number of entities or an entity's payload size,  might consume a large amount of memory.
 3. May have unneccessary processing when mapping (-).
     -  If the source entity contains many fields, but only 3 are modified.